-Your report is due at the end of the lab session, unless otherwise stated by your Instructor.
+Your report is due no later than 24 hours after the end of your lab session, unless otherwise stated by your Instructor.
 Late reports receive no more than half credit.

 Unexcused missed labs receive 0 points.

 Your final numerical grade is the average of your equally weighted lab report grades, which is then translated into a letter grade according to: